I want to design on-site systems in Ontario, do I have to have a license?

 Are there any other requirements beyond obtaining a BCIN to design on-site systems in Ontario?

 Yes.
 Subsequent to passing the exam practitioners must register with MMAH.
 Registering allows the practitioner to be entered into an on-line database which allows building officials to search BCIN’s and confirm qualifications.
 Licensed designers and installers must also by law carry liability insurance.
-For more information go to the Qualification & Registration web page at MMAH.
+For more information go to the Become a Registered Building Practitioner web page at MMAH.

 How do I find a out if my designer or installer is licensed in Ontario?

 The Ministry of Municipal Affairs & Housing has set up a registry accessible by the Public which lists all licensed Ontario Building Code Practitioners.
-To find out if your designer or installer is licensed to install/design sewage systems in Ontario, go to the Ontario Building Code’s Qualification & Registration web page and follow the QuARTs link at the bottom the page, or click here go directly to the Registry.
+To find out if your designer or installer is licensed to install/design sewage systems in Ontario, go to the Become a Registered Building Practitioner web page and follow the QuARTs link under Enforcement, or click here go directly to the Registry.